 - Make sure your connection was successful

-You will need a device running Windows operating system and an active Surfshark subscription.
+You will need a device running Windows operating system and an active Surfshark subscription, which you can purchase on our pricing page.

 Get your credentials